-For those who don’t want to spend 2 full years in a community college; fight for classes; and try to make school schedules fit with their busy life, there are alternatives such as the accelerated Associates Degree program at Fremont College.
+For those wondering how long does paralegal school take at an accelerated college, let’s go over a few options.
+For those who don’t want to spend 2 full years (or more) in a community college; fight for classes; and try to make school schedules fit with their busy life, there are alternatives such as the accelerated Associates Degree program at Fremont College.
 The Paralegal program at Fremont College is only 15 months (just a little over a year) and you are pre-enrolled in the classes you need with a set schedule.
 It is also one of the few ABA approved paralegal programs in California.

 Usually, a paralegal associate degree programs can take two years to complete at a traditional college.
 Most of the time, signing up for these particular kinds of paralegal programs is deemed by most law firms as suitable for high school graduates.
 The successful completion of paralegal associate degree programs entitles individuals to work at a number of law firms.

 Individuals who are a bit more ambitious might consider a bachelor degree program, which can be completed in 4 years at traditional colleges, or just 15 months if you enroll in the Business Leadership Bachelors degree program at Fremont College.
 A Bachelor degree in Business Leadership, with an Associate degree in paralegal studies may help you become more prepared and qualified when you enter the job market.

 Compared to paralegal certificate or associate degree programs, completing a bachelor degree programs will give you the opportunity to highlight your Bachelors degree to your resume, which other candidates might not have.

 Paralegal Master’s Degree Programs